-Federal Appeals Court Agrees: California’s Proposition 8 Is Unconstitutional
+Federal Appeals Court: California’s Proposition 8 Is Unconstitutional

 February 7, 2012 by Michael Cole-Schwartz, Director of Communications

 The U.S. Court of Appeals for the Ninth Circuit just announced a historic decision affirming the August 2010 conclusion of U.S. Chief Judge Vaughn Walker of the U.S. District Court for the Northern District of California in Perry v.
 Schwarzenegger (now Perry v.
 Brown) that the amendment to the California Constitution barring marriage for same-sex couples, adopted in November 2008 as Proposition 8, violates the U.S. Constitution.
 In a 2-1 decision authored by Judge Reinhardt, the court agreed that Proposition 8’s only purpose in denying gay and lesbian Californians the freedom to marry was anti-gay animus, something the Constitution does not permit.

 The proponents of Prop 8 are now likely to appeal this decision, either to be considered by a larger panel of the Ninth Circuit (referred to as an en banc rehearing) or for review by the U.S. Supreme Court.

 Following today’s decision, HRC President Joe Solmonese made the following remarks: